koendv/at32f435-board/ORDERING.md

  - Order.

 ## Order PCB Assembly
  This orders pcb assembly for two boards with C3029577 AT32F435RGT7 (1Mbyte flash).
-For 4 Mbyte flash, order with C5178940 AT32F435RMT7.
+For 4 Mbyte flash, edit the BOM in Excel and subsitute with C5178940 AT32F435RMT7.

  - In browser, open [jlcpcb.com](https://jlcpcb.com/).
 Click "Instant Quote".
  - Click "Add gerber file".
 Choose file "Gerber_PCB1_2024-10-10.zip".